bmichini/nandirl/README.md

 >Since we've used three powers of 2, this is a *3-bit *binary number.
 The more powers of two we use the more numbers we can represent with our computer.
 The Hack computer, and thus the nandirl computer, is a *16-bit architecture*.
 Thus the smallest (unsigned) number we can represent is **0000 0000 0000 0000**:
  **0**x2^15^ +**0**x2^14^ + **0**x2^13^ + **0**x2^12^+ **0**x2^11^ +**0**x2^10^ + **0**x2^9^ + **0**x2^8^+ **0**x2^7^ +**0**x2^6^ + **0**x2^5^ + **0**x2^4^+ **0**x2^3^ +**0**x2^2^ + **0**x2^1^ + **0**x2^0^ = 0
 >
->and biggest (unsigned) number our computer can represent is **1111 1111 1111 1111**:
+>and largest (unsigned) number our computer can represent is **1111 1111 1111 1111**:
  **1**x2^15^ +**1**x2^14^ + **1**x2^13^ + **1**x2^12^+ **1**x2^11^ +**1**x2^10^ + **1**x2^9^ + **1**x2^8^+ **1**x2^7^ +**1**x2^6^ + **1**x2^5^ + **1**x2^4^+ **1**x2^3^ +**1**x2^2^ + **1**x2^1^ + **1**x2^0^ = 65535
 >
->As it turns out, we can also represent every number in between!
+>As it turns out, we can also represent every number in between with the right combination of 16 **1**'s and **0**'s, i.e. by adding the right combination of powers of 2 between 2^0^ and 2^15^!

 Back to the ROM chip.
 The *address* passed into the ROM chip takes the form of 16 digital electrical signals, each at either a low voltage (representing a 0) or a high voltage (representing a 1).
 That corresponds to a 16-bit binary number, thus our ROM chip can store 65536 unique instructions!
-The instruction output, similarly, takes the form of 16 digital electrical signals.
+The *instruction* output, similarly, takes the form of 16 digital electrical signals.
 Each of those 16 individual instruction signals are going to tell the CPU what to do.

 So to recap, ROM gets a 16-bit address.
 It finds that address in its filing cabinet and outputs the contents, which happens to be another set of 16 bits.
 Get a new address, look in a new memory location, send out a new instruction.
 In real life the 16 bits are represented as either high or low voltage (electrical potential) transmitted via 16 tiny metal wires going into the chip and 16 going out.
 It's called *read-only* memory because the contents of the memory does not change throughout the course of the computer's execution (it can only be *read*, not *written*).
 The 16-bits of instruction will go on to tell the CPU what to do, hence the ROM chip contains the *program* that the computer will execute.
 As a final note, ROM chips retain their memory even when the computer is powered off, so that the ROM will reliably provide the same addressed instruction data each and every time the computer is turned on.